audy018/mysqldumpsplit/README.md

 **mysqldumpsplit**. is a sysadmin utility that splits a single .sql file into several .sql files (one per table)

 The Module is written in ES6 transpiled using the wonderful Babel library.
-The

-You can leverage the cli command or import it in your node project.
+You can leverage the cli command or import it into your node project.
 Please take a look at `./src/cli.js` on how to use it within your node project.

 ## Requirements